Bytes-TheDust/discord-selfbot/README.md

 # Enjoy
-If You Have Any Questions, Contact My Discord!\n [Discord](https://discordapp.com/users/1447650490341920951)
+If You Have Any Questions, Contact My Discord

+[Discord](https://discordapp.com/users/1447650490341920951)